blaubaer/golang-training/docs/welcome/source.md

 # What is the `go.sum` file?

 * Contains checksums for every required external module
-* It ensure no unexpected change of the external decencies
+* It ensure no unexpected change of the external dependencies
 * Automatically maintained by Golang

 .hint[Full documentation: [Go Modules](https://github.com/golang/go/wiki/Modules)]